jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

 ```

 ## Simple query
-We start from simple healthcheck feature that ensure us that our application setup is valid and both REST API and GraphQL API is exposed to the world.
-For REST we define simple HTTP endpoint within the blueprint.
+We start from a simple health check feature that ensures us that our application setup is valid and both REST API and GraphQL API are exposed to the world.
+For REST we define a simple HTTP endpoint within the blueprint.
 ```python
 # api/rest.py
 from flask import Blueprint,  jsonify